TOMILO87/datalogi_matematiker_projekt/doc/lab_notebook.md

 - It is now possible to use method "get_size" on the graph with an vertex (contig) as argument to get number of edges connecting to the vertex.
 This will help us find the node degree distribution.
 - Next we will look into number of component with at least theree vertices.

+#### 220519
+- Added code for getting neighbors of nodes.
+Also started working on code for finding components, try to use depth first serach based on pseudo code shown in one of the lecture vidoes.

+#### 220520
+- Java code for finding components done.
+- Now print node degree distribution.
+Further freuency table almost done, need to also get nodes with zeros degree included print though.
+Intervals based on max value and number bins free parameter (e.g. 10).
+- Also find and print number of compontent and cliques.
+- Above results are for test data.
+Need to scan conting data and produce the corresponding results, to make sure no effciency issus.

 #### To do list
 - (Done) Data should contain 11393435 contings.
 I should later check that this is indeed number of unique identifers.
 - (220513) Would be nice to create some plots showing (parts of) the graph.
 It was previously recommended to use Gephi, so maybe come back to that.